2023 RESEARCH FUND IS NOW CLOSED FOR APPLICATIONS

 An appropriate supervisor should be identified, selected for their broad understanding and expertise in the practice area.
 The supervisor must provide a brief progress report along with the researcher’s interim project update (see Payment section below).
 The role of the supervisor is to guide the applicant in carrying out the work to time, cost and quality, thus providing reassurance that the CIPR funds are put to good use.

-Applications will be decided by up to four members of the CIPR’s Research Fund Panel which will consist of representatives from CIPR’s governance committees, as well as academia and research, and the CIPR’s Director of Membership and Learning.
+Applications will be decided by up to three members of the CIPR’s Research Fund Panel which will consist of representatives from CIPR’s governance committees, as well as academia and research, and the CIPR senior leadership team.

 All applications will be individually scored by the members of the Panel.
 This part of the process will not include any personal details about the applicants.